When I think of city trips I usually think of museums, culture, history, restaurants, theaters, concerts, architecture and many other things.

 Apropos woolly spider monkeys.

-Before I met the Geoffroy’s marmosets I was already on a search of a woolly spider monkey.
+Before I met these little monkeys I was already on a search of a woolly spider monkey.

 And that was in the Feliciano Miguel Abdala Natural Reserve where I was looking for the Northern muriqui.